 This is part of a series of new educators in the Fort Scott School District.

-Ashley Wilcox, 26, is the new Technology Teacher at Winfield Scott Elementary School.
+Peyton Guiles, 22, is the new Special Education Teacher at Eugene Ware Elementary School.

 “I will be a first-year teacher, however, I have had various field experiences through Pitt State and I did my student teaching at Eugene Ware,” Guiles said.

 Education: BSE 2021 from Pittsburg State University, majored in Elementary Education Unified K-6

 Hometown: Girard, KS